Mark-Kagach/techical_ai_safety_mastery/README.md

-## The goal is to continuously improve my technical AI safety mastery.
+## Goal: Consistently and deliberately improve my technical AI safety craft.

 Between September and December 2025 this repo was about mastering AI/ML techniques to get hired as, broadly, junior ml engineer.
 From January 2026 I shifted my focus to technical AI safety.